maepigeon/Drawing-app/Client/readme.md

         use mouse to draw (click to start drawing, release to stop) press E to toggle eraser mode on/off
         CTRL+Z and CTRL+Y to undo/redo respectively
-        press r, g, or b to select a red, green, or blue brush, respectively ALT+N to create a new layer, up and down arrows to select a layer
+        Click a color button to select a color
+        ALT+N to create a new layer, up and down arrows to select a layer